basilfx/python-whatsappy/README.md

 ## Usage
 The API is callback driven and easy to use.
-It interfaces with version 1.4 of the protocol.
-You should provide your own number and secret from a real phone.
+It interfaces with version 1.4 of the WhatsApp protocol.
+You should provide your own number and secret, which you can intercept from a real phone.

 Example code is provided below.
 It registers three callbacks.